University of Nebraska at Kearney Scholarship Guidelines

 Transfer Student Scholarships

 These scholarships are awarded to transfer students (12 or more transferable credit hours).
-Students receive a partial tuition waiver.
+Students receive a partial tuition waiver and must be admitted by April 1.
 Contact the Office of Financial Aid for more information.

 Continuing Student Scholarships

 An annual scholarship is funded by a donor who has made a commitment to the university to award a scholarship each academic year.
 A permanently endowed scholarship is comprised of funds from private sources and invested by the University of Nebraska Foundation.
 The income derived from the investment pays the scholarship.
-Upperclassmen must submit a Continuing Student Scholarship application via MyBLUE by March 1.
+Eligible students must submit a Continuing Student Scholarship application via MyBLUE by the last day of February.
 All Continuing Student Scholarships that are available along with criteria a student must meet to be eligible for the scholarships are listed on www.unk.edu/offices/financial_aid/.

 The Continuing Student Scholarship listing is divided into six sections, one for each college: Education, Business & Technology, Fine Arts & Humanities, Natural & Social Sciences, Athletics, and nondepartmental.
 Students majoring in a specific field should refer to the corresponding section, while the nondepartmental section lists scholarships available to the general student population regardless of major.
 Students participating in intercollegiate athletics may be considered for scholarships listed in the Athletics section.